nbearman/nlogic/nlogic_sim/documentation/Readme.txt

             programs may be larger than 1 disk block, and will therefore overwrite programs that are not spaced far enough aprt
-            1 disk block is 4096 bytes, so if finished assembled programs are each 8KB, each numbered folder should be at least 2 away from any other e.g. folders should be "20" and "22", because "20" and "21" are too close to each other run "./disk_builder_python.txt [folder] to fully assemble all programs in "[folder]" and populate the virtual disk the virtual disk will be output to a folder called "virtual_disk" contains a ".txt" file for each disk block each file is named by its disk block number, e.g. "20.txt" for block 20
+            1 disk block is 4096 bytes, so if finished assembled programs are each 8KB, each numbered folder should be at least 2 away from any other e.g. folders should be "20" and "22", because "20" and "21" are too close to each other run "./disk_builder_python.txt [folder]" to fully assemble all programs in "[folder]" and populate the virtual disk the virtual disk will be output to a folder called "virtual_disk" contains a ".txt" file for each disk block each file is named by its disk block number, e.g. "20.txt" for block 20